TomasHubelbauer/track-maker/readme.md

 The vertical axis seems to be reversed in OpenSCAD and probably CAD in general, so this tool should reflect that.

-### Implement opening a reference to trace over from a local file

-I have implemented opening references from a URL, but local file will be needed as well.

-In that case, force-open a file selector modal and once the file is selected, it will automatically add its name as the command's argument so that it knows not to ask for the file again - it will be in the `cache`.

-If the user changes the name, the application will open the file selector modal again letting them choose another file or cancel.
-Choosing a new file will make the file name argument of the command the name of the new file.
-Canceling will reset the changes the user made to the file name to the file name selected last.

-Since there can be multiple references, it is important to cross-check the caret position when a name of a local file reference is edited and when a new file is chosen, update the argument of that reference and not the first/last reference or something silly like that.

 ### Add support for optional arguments and support resizing and cropping the ref

 The reference might be able to use some cropping and resizing, but it will not